maayanzahavi/YouTubeProject-CppServer/wiki/EnvironmentSetup/Nodejs.md

 # Node js

 ## Relevant repotitory
- The Nodejs serve can be found [here](https://github.com/maayanzahavi/WebPart2.git) under branch `mainPart4`.
+ The Nodejs server can be found [here](https://github.com/maayanzahavi/WebPart2.git) under branch `mainPart4`.

 ## Run the server
 1. Clone the relevant repository to your computer.